Georgia Libraries for Accessible Statewide Services (GLASS) Recording Program

 In addition to the NLS “Selection Policy for Reading Materials”, The GLASS Recording Program shall consider the following factors:

 - The literary and historical value of the material to the local and regional readership.
-High priority will be given to materials written by Georgia authors, books set in Georgia and with subject content that is especially relevant to the readership.
+High priority will be given to materials written by Georgia authors, books set in Georgia and books with subject content that is especially relevant to the readership.

 - Quality of writing will be considered when determining whether or not a material will be recorded.
 One measure will be favorable reviews in standard reviewing sources whenever possible.